Cyber Security

 Virus

-Attaches to files and activates when user runs the file
+Attaches to files and activates when the user runs the file

 Auto-Spread